corbado/passkeys-amazon-cognito/README.md

 Passkeys are the new standard for authentication on the web.
 Currently, they're being rolled out by Apple, Google and Microsoft.
 Though, not many code sample projects exist, and even less for integrating them into existing authentication and user management systems.
-We provide a guide that shows how to easily add passkeys into your existing Amazon Cognito project, while still keeping Amazon Cognito as core user management system.
+We provide a guide that shows how to easily add passkeys into your existing Amazon Cognito project.

-For this sample, we leverage [Corbado](https://www.corbado.com)'s passkey-first web components that let you integrate it in <1 hour.
+For this sample, we leverage [Corbado](https://www.corbado.com)'s passkey-first web components that let you integrate it in <1 hour, while still keeping Amazon Cognito as core user management system.

-Finde a detailed step-by-step tutorial [here](https://www.corbado.com/blog/passkeys-amazon-cognito).
+Find a detailed step-by-step tutorial [here](https://www.corbado.com/blog/passkeys-amazon-cognito).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>